Lemoncode/webpack-by-sample/02 Fx/03 Angular 2/README.md

 ```

-- Now we can run the project and check that our latest changes are working as expected
+- Now we can run the project and check that our latest changes are working as expected.

 ```
 npm start
 ```

-- The final step is to add a controller to this component and add some logic.
+- The final step is to add a controller with some logic to this component.

-- Let's create add this controller to the studentComponent:
+- Let's add a controller to studentComponent:

-### ./src/components/student/studentComponent.js
+### ./src/components/student/studentComponent.ts
 ```diff
 import { Component } from '@angular/core';